cityjson/specs/specifications/cityjson-specs.md

 ## SolitaryVegetationObject

-- The geometry of a City Object of type "SolitaryVegetationObject" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", "CompositeSolid", or "MultiGeometry".
+- The geometry of a City Object of type "SolitaryVegetationObject" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", or "CompositeSolid".
 - The concept of Implicit Geometries, as defined in CityGML, is not supported.
 An implicit geometry is a template, eg of certain species of a tree, that can be reused with different parameters to define its appearance.

 ```json